CKalitin/ckalitin.github.io/_posts/2025-01-12-launch-architecture-tradeoffs.md

 ## <b>Updates</b>

+[Update Jan 12 2025]
 Casey Handmer explains the issues with increasing the number of vehicles your architecture uses in <a href="https://caseyhandmer.wordpress.com/2020/02/15/dont-stage-off-starship/">this blog post</a>.
-It's a good read to get more context on this issue.
+It's a good read to get more context on this issue and described the issues with increasing the complexity of you architecture well.

 Another way to consider the paradigm shift I described is architecture complexity vs. launch cost (ie. do you make more vehicle configurations or just make a single vehicle that is oversized for most tasks that'll be cheaper through reuse).